-The report is finished within three weeks after all forms have been received and all testing completed, after which parents and the child are invited for a one-hour debrief.
+The report is finished within 6-8 weeks after all forms have been received and all testing completed, after which parents and the child are invited for a one-hour debrief.

 Teachers often appreciate that parents are taking an active role in their child’s success.
 We work with schools all over Hong Kong, as well as several in China and around Asia, and teachers are very familiar with the forms.